Many Canadians are wondering where they can travel right now, should they choose to do so.

 St. Vincent and The Grenadines

-St. Vincent and the Grenadines are officially reopening for tourism on July 1, 2020 and will be accepting Canadian tourists!
+St. Vincent and the Grenadines officially reopened for tourism on July 1, 2020

 Canadians will have to answer a health questionnaire before arriving, and also agree to be tested upon arrival.

 Air Canada usually has direct flights, but they have not yet resumed.

 Read more about the reopening of St. Vincent and The Grenadines for Canadian tourists

 Tanzania reopened for Canadian tourists at the start of June.

 Fancy a safari?
 Or how about climbing Mount Kilimanjaro?
 Maybe just laying on the white sandy beaches of Zanzibar?
 The African nation of Tanzania will allow tourists to come and do all of the above.